University of California-Los Angeles Nursing Programs - NCLEX Passing Rates and Program Rankings

 The nursing school at University of California-Los Angeles is a public institution located in Los Angeles, California.
 Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at University of California-Los Angeles include Adult Gerontology Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, CNL, Family Nurse Practitioner, Nursing Administration, Nursing Research and Clinical Nursing, Pediatric Primary Care Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Accelerated MSN, Bachelor, BSN to PhD, Doctor of Nursing, Master and Post Master's NP Certificate level degrees.
+Degree types you can earn at University of California-Los Angeles include Adult Gerontology Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, CNL, Family Nurse Practitioner, Nursing Administration, Nursing Research and Clinical Nursing, Pediatric Primary Care Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Accelerated MSN, Bachelor Degree, BSN to PhD, Doctor of Nursing, Master Degree and Post Master's NP Certificate level degrees.

-Out of 134 nursing schools in California, the nursing program at University of California-Los Angeles ranks #4 in the state, and out of more than 1,700 nursing programs nationally, it ranks #86.
-It's 3-year average NCLEX passing rate is 96.00%, giving the University of California-Los Angeles an overall grade of A.
+Out of 134 nursing schools in California, the nursing program at University of California-Los Angeles ranks #20 in the state, and out of more than 1,700 nursing programs nationally, it ranks #138.
+It's 3-year average NCLEX-RN passing rate is 94.73%, giving the University of California-Los Angeles an overall grade of A.

 Nursing Program Stats at a Glance for University of California-Los Angeles